04 June 2020

 Technology had the ability to inspire awe, capture the imagination and trigger deep emotional feelings.

 It was a time of new hope and the feeling of increasing personal security comforted in the belief that technology would solve all problems.
 Medicine was making rapid advancement and the families of people seriously injured or sick were reassured by saying "today they can do amazing things."

 Conversely, technology also inspired primal fear.
-Never did the world feel more unsafe, convinced that we would all be destroyed during the cold war arms race.
-We were all doomed to being vaporised by the atomic bomb.
+Never did the world feel more unsafe, convinced we would all be destroyed during the cold war arms race.
+We were doomed to be vaporised by the atomic bomb.
 It was inevitable.